nigberg/around-express/README.md

 # Project 10: Around React
 ### Overview
-12-th project on Practicum
+The 13-th project on Practicum

 **Intro**

-This is a photo gallery
+This is a photo gallery backend project

 **Technologies I used in FRONTEND:**
 _HTML_